mythaxis/mythaxis.github.io/content/issue-25/The Fashionistas.md

 *Four months for a fortune, or nothing at zero notice*.
 “I say you can transfer the money over to my account right now.”

-The imposter withdrew a phone, an odd-looking model, and tapped buttons. *Actual buttons**!
+The imposter withdrew a phone, an odd-looking model, and tapped buttons. *Actual buttons!
 On a phone!* “Rasputin had your bank information in his cell from the *many* times he paid your rent.
 And *done*.”

 Marlene opened her clutch for her own phone, unlocking it with her fingerprint, her free hand remaining inside.
 It only took a moment to check her account, and at the sight of all the zeros she smiled.